vlongle/productivity_shortcuts/README.md

 https://stackoverflow.com/questions/44018175/hotkey-to-move-a-tab-from-one-of-two-split-editors-to-another
 Move files from one split window to another
-- workbench.action.moveEditorToNextGroup View: Move Editor into Next Group: remapped to Tab + ->
+- workbench.action.moveEditorToNextGroup View: Move Editor into Next Group: remapped to -> + ->
-- workbench.action.moveEditorToPreviousGroup View: Move Editor into Previous Group: remapped to Tab + <-
+- workbench.action.moveEditorToPreviousGroup View: Move Editor into Previous Group: remapped to <- + <-